ClasswiseCalibrationError#

 - Parameters:

-num_bins (int, optional) – Number of calibration bins.
-Defaults to
+int) – Number of calibration bins.
+Defaults to15.norm (

 'mean'[default]: Averages the ECE across classes.'sum': Sums the ECE across classes.'none'orNone: Returns the ECE for each class.